sinceohsix/lcdl-repo/README.md

 ### Usage:
 #### Downloading apps:
 You have two ways of installing apps once LC-DL is installed:

 **"Install with LC-DL" buttons**.
 If you see a button that looks like this  <img src="assets/app.png" width="58">  then you can tap it to install the app!
 Below there is a list of apps in this repository that you can install this way.

 **Downloading from a repository**
 In order to download apps from a repository, you must first add one.
-You can also do this with either a code or an "Add repo to LC-DL" button.
-Upon importing the repository it will be saved locally to your device and when you run the shortcut you can select a repository, and then an app to install from it.
-You can add this repository using the button at the top of the page!
+Directions for this are below.
+When a repository is added you will be able to simply run LC-DL and see it in your repository list.
+You can open it and select an app to download it.

 ## Available Apps:
 This is a list of every app currently available in this repository.
 If you have LC-DL installed you can tap the "Install" button to install it.